 The virtues of my bake mix - READ ABOUT IT HERE

-Quote from Kelley Sousy Pounds, a fan on our Facebook page, and a nurse by profession: "I am a 20g or less low carber.
+Quote from a fan, a nurse by profession: "I am a 20g or less low carber.
 Live in ketosis.
 I use Jen's bake mix often and never have any problems, never go over on my carbs, never knocks me out of ketosis.
 And it has opened up a whole world of amazing dishes, from low carb breads/rolls, even to veggie dishes (ie yellow squash casserole).
 Look at her carb counts per serving, very low...

 Some important facts about the bake mix: